nidrissi/nidrissi/content/misc/privacy.md

 Cookies and similar technologies: Most Web browsers are set to accept cookies by default.
 If you prefer, you can usually choose to set your browser to remove cookies and to reject cookies.

-## Do i make updates to this notice?
+## Do I make updates to this notice?

 _In Short: Yes, I will update this notice as necessary to stay compliant with relevant laws._